OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

 The query statement would return all credentials when accessing `content://sg.vp.owasp_mobile.provider.College/students`.
-Ideally prepared statements would be used to avoid the SQL injection, but also input validation should be applied.
+Prepared statements<sup>[4]</sup> need to be used to avoid the SQL injection, but ideally also input validation should be applied<sup>[3]</sup>.

 #### Dynamic Analysis